actionquake/distrib/server/README.md

     * [vultr](https://www.vultr.com/) (inexpensive with many locations)
     * Your favorite VPS
 * **Keep in mind that these servers require very few resources; a few dozen megabytes of RAM and very little CPU, and less than 512MB of disk space just for AQtion, even with a _ton_ of maps.**
+* **Windows hosts will likely work fine, but are not within the scope of this document.
+If someone wants to document a clean method to host via Windows, we welcome that contribution.**
 ----
 ### Step by step

 Use the following Docker images
-* Official: `aqtiongame/server:v27`
+* Official: `aqtiongame/server:v33`
 * Espionage: `aqtiongame/espionage:v27`
-* ARM64 / Rasp Pi: `aqtiongame/server:v27-arm64`
+* ARM64 / Rasp Pi: `aqtiongame/server:v33-arm64`
-* ARM32 / Rasp Pi: `aqtiongame/server:v27-arm32`
+* ARM32 / Rasp Pi: `aqtiongame/server:v33-arm32`

 1. If you have docker and docker-compose already, skip to step 3
-1. Upon logging into the VPS/instance (ssh, console or otherwise) gaining access to the shell, install docker and docker-compose
+1. Upon logging into the VPS/instance (ssh, console or otherwise) gaining access to the shell, install `docker` and `docker-compose`
     * Ubuntu: https://docs.docker.com/engine/install/ubuntu/
     * Other: https://docs.docker.com/engine/install/
 1. Create a user that will run these containers, for security purposes